OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 The Cookiecutter template generates for you a `router.py` file with a set of examples that you can follow, namely:

 - Perform a simple `GET` and `POST` request - without worrying on any custom data definition.
-- Using a custom data definition so you get your own data.
+- Using a custom data definition so you get your data the exact way you want it.

-In the later, you can expect something like the following:
+Later, you can expect something like the following:

 ```python
 @router.command(model="Example")